Biomedical Engineering, University of Michigan

 Education: BS in Biological Engineering, Oregon State University, 2017

-Outside interests and favorite food/beer in A2: I enjoy rock climbing (indoors), hiking/backpacking, learning new languages, reading, and watching TV.
+Outside interests: I enjoy rock climbing (indoors), hiking/backpacking, learning new languages, and watching TV.

 2021, NIH/NIDCR F31 - Ruth L. Kirschstein Predoctoral Individual National Research Service Award (Project #: 5F31DE030697-02)

 Halperin-Sternfeld M, Pokhojaev A, Ghosh M, Rachmiel D, Kannan R, Grinberg I, Asher M, Aviv M, Ma PX, Binderman I, Sarig R, Adler-Abramovich L. "Immunomodulatory fibrous hyaluronicacid-Fmoc-diphenylalanine-based hydrogel induces bone regeneration," Journal of Clinical Periodontology, 2022, doi: doi.org/10.1111/jcpe.13725

 Halperin-Sternfeld M, Liberman GN, Kannan R, Netti F, Ma PX, Arad SM, Adler-Abramovich L. "Thixotropic Red Microalgae Sulfated Polysaccharide-Peptide Composite Hydrogels as Scaffolds for Tissue Engineering," Biomedicines, 2022, doi: 10.3390/biomedicines10061388